MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-npm-support.markdown

 ## Referencing npm packages in package.json

 The npm command line client does not suport mixing multiple registries.
-Make sure to <a href="#Using_both_public_and_private_npm">enable package source proxy</a> if you want to blend your own feed and the public npm registry.
+Make sure to <a href="#Using_both_public_and_private_npm">enable upstream source proxy</a> if you want to blend your own feed and the public npm registry.

 If you would like to use the default public registry yet still want to reference packages in your own npm feed, you can do so by using the tarball URL in your `package.json` file, for example: